GOING BEYOND THE STORYWe will give readers far more than books on screens.

 Using 3D immersive technology, users can be placed directly into places and events.
 By holding their phones or tablets aloft, and turning around, they can see a visualisation of a scene as though they are there.
 With headphones, they can hear ‘positional audio’ as they move.

 We can integrate 3D maps within the app.
-A time slider will enable users to focus on events or places that interest them.
+A time slider will then enable users to focus on events or places that interest them.

 Going beyond the narrative and into the world imagined by the author, including giving readers choices of how they consume the content.